 -

-) is just an example.
+handlesExternalEvents(matching:): This method allows the app to handle custom URLs to trigger the opening of the new window.
+The URL scheme (myapp://openNewWindow) is just an example.
 You need to make sure that this scheme is unique and does not conflict with other URL schemes in your app or other apps. -

 macOS Specific: The above code is specific to macOS.
 On iOS, opening new windows is handled differently, typically using

-for navigation or presenting new views modally.
+NavigationViewfor navigation or presenting new views modally.

 This method offers a simple and effective way to open new windows in a SwiftUI macOS app when a button is clicked.